-This guide includes resources from Dalhousie and Nova Scotia Health Libraries, as well as links to publicly available resources.
+This guide includes resources from Dalhousie University and Nova Scotia Health Libraries, as well as links to publicly available resources.
 Print resources from academic libraries (records in Novanet) can be borrowed by anyone through the NS Borrow Anywhere Return Anywhere (BARA) program.
 Access to online resources may be limited to people affiliated with particular institutions, as indicated in the listing in this guide.

 Cannabis